cofoundry-cms/cofoundry/docs/user-docs/Admin Panel/Email Notification Customization.md

 Cofoundry allows you to customize the email notifications sent out by the admin panel.
 This can be useful to add your own branding or to add your own messaging to the templates.

-This feature is demonstrated in the [Cofoundry.Samples.Mail](https://github.com/cofoundry-cms/Cofoundry.Samples.Mail) sample project.
+This feature is demonstrated in the [Mail sample project](https://github.com/cofoundry-cms/Cofoundry.Samples/tree/main/src/Mail).

 ## Creating an admin mail template builder